inverno-io/inverno-mods/doc/reference-guide.md

 ## Web

-The Winter *web* module provides extended functionalities on top of the *http-server* module for developing Web and RESTfull applications.
+The Inverno *web* module provides extended functionalities on top of the *http-server* module for developing Web and RESTfull applications.

 It especially provides: